Last updated 12/19/2022

 - Security Practices for Tufts Restricted Data, which includes human subject research data subject to the Common Rule and all other data that is subject to any regulatory requirements:

-Special Note for Researchers whose Study will include Data from the European Economic Area (EEA) or the United Kingdom (UK)
+Special Note for Researchers whose Study will include Data from the European Economic Area (EEA), the United Kingdom (UK) or China

 Researchers engaged in human subject research that involves any of the countries in the EEA or the UK are asked to review the information at: GDPR and Research.